with Brenda L. Smith

 Lesson 1: Probe the Past - From the Known to the Unknown

-Discover your personal motivation for compiling a family history, formulate goals for research, and draft a family tree diagram.
+Discover your personal motivation for compiling a family history, formulate goals for research, and draft an individual time line.

 Lesson 2: Organize - The Second Prime Directive

-Explore organizational approaches, basic data collection and storage techniques, organize your workbook, and create a family group sheet.
+Explore organizational approaches, basic data collection and storage techniques, organize your workbook, and diagram a family tree.

 Lesson 3: Can You Prove That?
 Verify Your Findings

-Process documents, discuss evidence and apply standards of proof.
+Process documents, discuss evidence and apply standards of proof, and create a family group sheet.

 Lesson 4: Right Forest, Wrong Tree: Interpret Your Findings